 What exactly is podcasting?

-You’ve probably heard the term “podcasting” but maybe you’re not sure exactly what it means.
-A podcast is simply an audio file you create and then make available to listeners on your website or a podcasting channel, app or directory.
+You’ve probably heard the term before but you’re not sure exactly what it means.
+A podcast is simply an audio file you create and then make available to listeners on your website or on a podcasting channel, app or directory.
 Think of a podcast as an “audio blog.”

-In many ways, podcasting is tailor-made for independent financial advisors.
-With the markets breaking through to all-time highs on a regular basis, many people are hungry for unbiased investment information.
-With a podcast, you can share your investment knowledge with thousands of people you might otherwise never come in contact with.
+With the market’s strong performance over the last decade, many people are hungry for unbiased investment information.
+With a podcast, you can share your investment knowledge with prospects you might otherwise never come in contact with.